 Types of travelers: For many, the Camino starts as a solo event—an adventure in self-discovery and self-growth.
 While that may hold true for the duration of the trip, lots of pilgrims quickly find themselves forming unofficial groups along the trail, one of the special mixes of culture that makes the Camino such a unique experience.
 These bonds of friendship may last for an evening or for the duration of the hike, as most travelers walk at a similar pace.

-For those who desire a little more structure, dozens of outfits offer guided experiences, bundling travel, lodging, food and trail knowledge into one neat package.
+For those who desire a little more structure, REI Adventures offers guided treks, which bundle travel, lodging, food and local knowledge into one neat package.

 Top Stops on the Camino